 One’s car insurance policy often holds the same value as one’s car itself, as it is responsible for securing one’s finances in case of an unforeseen event.
 It needs to be updated at all times and must be safely preserved for it to be produced at the time of the claim settlement process.

-The policy has a detailed guideline that provides complete clarity on the course of action one must adopt for the entire claim settlement process – the importance of this document cannot be emphasized enough.
+The policy has a detailed guideline that provides complete clarity on the course of action one must adopt for the entire car insurance claim settlement process – the importance of this document cannot be emphasized enough.

 The plausible reasons as to why claims get rejected are outlined below –